Francis Drake's circumnavigation: Spanish reaction

 After Drake's successful voyage, the Spanish now felt vulnerable in their colonies.
 Francisco de Toledo realised the weakness and wanted to build a series of fortifications on the coast for protection against foreign pirates.
 He also established 'la Armada del Mar del Sur' (the Southern Fleet) in the port of El Callao.
-The majority of investment however was for defences and look outs in the Strait of Magellan.
+The majority of investment however was for defences and lookouts in the Strait of Magellan.
 In order to seal the passage and having feared they were under English control, Toledo sent a squadron with two ships under Pedro Sarmiento de Gamboa not only to explore but also take the region as a possession for Spain.
 They scrupulously explored the strait, trying to catch out any English they thought were hiding, though none were there.
 They also surveyed where to build fortifications.
 Gamboa then directly proceeded to Spain to inform Philip II of the dangers of a seaway open to his European enemies.
 Once this has been done, approval was given for remedial action and in 1584 an expedition was launched.
-This however achieved very little, two settlements including Ciudad del Rey Don Felipe were doomed to failure.
+This however achieved very little; two settlements including Ciudad del Rey Don Felipe were doomed to failure.
 Gamboa was captured by English privateers two years later.

 The biggest repercussion from the voyage however was the relationship between Spain and Portugal; the capture of the Nuestra Señora de la Concepción by Drake proved a shock as it provided evidence that the Spanish had been active in the Far East which had already been a Portuguese concession from the Pope as stated in the 1494 Tordesillas treaty.
-As a result, this which became one of the reasons for Philip to launch a Spanish invasion of Portugal which led to the Iberian Union.
+As a result, this became one of the reasons for Philip to launch a Spanish invasion of Portugal which led to the Iberian Union.

 Drake's two expeditions had increased the annoyance of Philip II, and Anglo-Spanish relations continued to deteriorate, eventually moving towards open war.